Preferential Attachment Processes Approaching The Rado Multigraph: The Rado Multigraph

 \section{The Rado Multigraph}

-We begin by defining the infinite structure which, we shall argue, our processes approach.
+We begin by defining the infinite structure which our finitary processes will be shown to approach.
 So far as we are aware, this structure has not previously appeared in the literature.
 However the reader familiar with the Rado graph will find little of surprise.
-We choose to express ourselves using logical notation, however the reader unfamiliar with this formality should not be put off, and should bear in mind that the intended interpretation of the expression $E_j(u,v)$ is the assertion that there are at least $j$ edges connecting the nodes $u$ and $v$.
-(Informal interpretations of the axioms follow below.)

-\begin{defin} Let $\mathcal{L}$ be the following language for undirected multigraphs: $\langle E_j : j \in \Nat \rangle$ where each $E_j$ is a 2-place relation symbol.
-The Rado Multigraph is the (unique up to isomorphism by Proposition \ref{prop:multiprop} below) countably infinite model of the following axioms:
+(For clarity, we work with the convention that $0 \in \Nat$.)